-Much has been written about the details surrounding the Salem witchcraft hysteria, yet much remains to be discovered.
+Historians and enthusiasts have written much about the details surrounding the Salem witchcraft hysteria, yet much remains to be discovered.
 Chronologies, intensely researched books and articles, and countless retellings have done little to create a consensus regarding the cause of this Colonial American episode.
 Research has suggested various reasons, such as strict Puritan beliefs and the possibility of poisoning, to resolve the affair, yet there still fails to be one accepted explanation.
-As time has passed, numerous unique perspectives have emerged across various fields of study.
-By comparing and contrasting the lenses through which this event has already been interpreted, it is possible to discover a common link to a singular cause
+As time has passed, various fields of study have provided numerous unique perspectives.
+By comparing and contrasting the lenses through which this event has already been interpreted, it may be possible to discover a common link to a singular cause.

 Benjamin Ray, a historian of religion, took a similar approach and stance to Latner in his article, “Satan’s War against the Covenant in Salem Village, 1692.”
 He even referenced Latner’s article in several places throughout his research.
 Ray’s belief that Samuel Parris was the driving force behind the hysteria mirrored Latner’s hypothesis; however, the method chosen to present the material was different.
 Ray purposefully arranged his research chronologically in order to analyze the patterns which developed throughout the episode.
 By employing this technique, he demonstrated the progression of instability between Parris’s Covenant and the outside villagers.

-As time has passed, more contemporary perspectives were added to the events at Salem.
+As time has passed, researchers have added more contemporary perspectives to the events at Salem.
 One of these interpretations explored the role of race and ethnicity.
 Several historians examined both the influence of African and Native Americans in Colonial Massachusetts and the perceptions of white European settlers about African and Indian cultures.
-Timothy McMillan…perhaps having been inspired by the end of apartheid and the 1994 multiracial elections in South Africa, researched the religion and beliefs of African Americans during the period surrounding the events at Salem to determine the role of race as an impetus for the spread of witchcraft accusations.
+Timothy McMillan, perhaps having been inspired by the end of apartheid and the 1994 multiracial elections in South Africa, researched the religion and beliefs of African Americans during the period surrounding the events at Salem to determine the role of race as an impetus for the spread of witchcraft accusations.

 John McWilliams also considered the role of race and ethnicity in his 1996 article, “Indian John and the Northern Tawnies.”
 However, instead of studying the influence of African Americans on events, as McMillan did, McWilliams focused primarily on the misunderstanding of Native American culture and the resulting fear of Indian attacks.
 He, most likely, compelled by his extensive historical research into James Fenimore Cooper’s The Last of the Mohicans, explored numerous accounts related to the witchcraft hysteria in Salem and the surrounding towns to demonstrate the effects of the northern Indian wars on Colonial New England.